FAQs

 How is the RSPCA Approved Farming Scheme funded?

 The RSPCA Approved Farming Scheme is a not-for-profit program.
-Donations to the RSPCA are not used to fund the RSPCA Approved Farming Scheme.For producers that choose to participate in the RSPCA Approved Farming Scheme, they must meet the RSPCA’s detailed animal welfare Standard and go through a rigorous assessment process.
+Donations to the RSPCA are not used to fund the program.

-The certification costs associated with the Scheme, including the ongoing assessments of participating farms and abattoirs is covered by a licensing fee.
+The operational costs of certification, including the ongoing assessments of farms and abattoirs, are covered by licensing fees.

 Is revenue raised from licensing fees by brands used for RSPCA campaigns?